raoanmol/HackHarvard/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to read the `LICENSE` for all the specifics.

-Feel free to read `DOCS.md` for further information on the endpoints
+Feel free to read `DOCS.md` for more information on the endpoints